-- its legal responsibilities to members, volunteers and any clients or customers who may use the association’s services;
+- to members, volunteers and clients using the association’s services;

-- any other relevant laws or regulations are complied with; and
+- in order to comply with any other relevant laws or regulation; and

-- there is compliance with requirements under the Act in relation to financial accounting and reporting to members;
+- compliance with the financial record keeping and reporting requirements.

-- the association can pay all its expenses (it may assist to develop a budget annually);
+- the association can pay all its expenses as they fall due.

-- the accounts are audited or reviewed if required by the association’s law, the members, rules or funding agreements; and
+- the accounts are reviewed or audited where required under the Act, by the rules or members or for funding agreements.

 Depending on the size and nature of the association other areas of responsibility may include staff management, development and implementation of policies and procedures and provision of quality services to members and/or clients.